Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/chat/message.md

 variables:
   - name: internal
     type: boolean
-    description: Was the message sent from Streamer.bot?
+    description: |
+      If message was sent via Streamer.bot sub-action or C#

+      Messages from Streamer.bot Chat are not considered as internal since `0.2.5`
-    value: True
+    value: True / False
 commonVariables:
   - TwitchUser
   - TwitchChat